Dr Michael Humbracht

 ResearchResearch interests

 Generally, Michael’s research interests involve understanding the cultural and social implications of intersecting tourist, migrant and digital mobilities in everyday life.
 Michael’s research is grounded primarily in post-structuralist theories of mobility, ethics and affect that help understand the discursive, embodied and material dimensions of contemporary belonging, identity and place.
-In particular, Michael’s interests are divided into three streams: First, understanding the role migration plays in cities transitioning from industrial economies to experience economies.
-Two, understanding the link between migrant mobilities and shifting meanings of kinship friendship.
-Three, understanding and improving well-being through health tourism.
+In particular, Michael’s interests are divided into four streams: First, understanding the role migration plays in cities transitioning from industrial economies to experience economies; Two, understanding the link between migrant mobilities and shifting meanings of intimacy, kinship and friendship.
+Three, understanding and improving well-being through health tourism; Four, hope and tourism futures

 Research interests

 Generally, Michael’s research interests involve understanding the cultural and social implications of intersecting tourist, migrant and digital mobilities in everyday life.
 Michael’s research is grounded primarily in post-structuralist theories of mobility, ethics and affect that help understand the discursive, embodied and material dimensions of contemporary belonging, identity and place.
-In particular, Michael’s interests are divided into three streams: First, understanding the role migration plays in cities transitioning from industrial economies to experience economies.
-Two, understanding the link between migrant mobilities and shifting meanings of kinship friendship.
-Three, understanding and improving well-being through health tourism.
+In particular, Michael’s interests are divided into four streams: First, understanding the role migration plays in cities transitioning from industrial economies to experience economies; Two, understanding the link between migrant mobilities and shifting meanings of intimacy, kinship and friendship.
+Three, understanding and improving well-being through health tourism; Four, hope and tourism futures

 Teaching